 All RF devices have the potential to cause interference.
-Therefore, Tempest offers a synchronization option, Accu-Sync[TM], that is designed to minimize potential interference when using multiple BaseStations.
+Therefore, Tempest offers two synchronization options, Accu-Sync and ZSync, that are designed to minimize potential interference when using multiple BaseStations.

 Accu-Sync is included with every Tempest BaseStation and uses the Accu-Sync connections on the back of the BaseStation to synchronize multiple BaseStations together.
+ZSync Technology applies only to the 2.4GHz model of Tempest.
+It is not present or applicable to 900 MHz models.
 See the Accu-Sync section on for more information on using Accu-Sync.